luk036/ellipsoid-method/ell-review.md

   ]
 csl: "applied-mathematics-letters.csl"
 abstract: |
   The ellipsoid method is a powerful optimization technique that offers distinct advantages over interior-point methods, as it does not require the evaluation of all constraint functions.
 This makes it a natural choice for convex problems with numerous or even infinite constraints.
 The method employs an ellipsoid as a search space and relies on a separation oracle to provide cutting planes for updating it.
 It is worth noting that the significance of the separation oracle is often overlooked.
 This article evaluates the utility of the ellipsoid method in three distinct applications: robust convex optimization, semidefinite programming, and parametric network optimization.
 The effectiveness of separation oracles is assessed for each application.
 Furthermore, this article addresses the implementation issues associated with the ellipsoid method, including the utilization of parallel cuts for updating the ellipsoid.
 In certain cases, the use of parallel cuts has been observed to reduce computation time, as evidenced in the context of FIR filter design.
 The article also considers discrete optimization, demonstrating how the ellipsoid method can be applied to problems involving quantized discrete design variables.
 The additional effort in oracle implementation is limited to locating the nearest discrete solutions.
+The advantages of the method are nevertheless bounded: it cannot exploit sparsity in the problem data, and its iteration budget grows as $n^2$, so it is most effective when the number of design variables is moderate; its practical performance further depends on compiled execution and on careful floating-point safeguards.
 ---

 ## Introduction